unlock-protocol/docs/docs/tutorials/smart-contracts/ethers.md

 ## Purchasing a membership NFT

-When writing an application, you may want to modify the state of Lock.
-The simplest and most commone state modification is to purchase a membership.
+When writing an application, you may want to modify the state of a Lock.
+The simplest and most common state modification is to purchase a membership.
 Here is a detailed example.

 ```javascript
 const ethers = require("ethers");